Call to book • Book online • Email us • Get directions

 Built circa 1740, some 40 years before the American Revolutionary War, Hopsewee Plantation was one of the South’s major rice plantations and the birthplace of Thomas Lynch, Jr., one of the signers of the Declaration of Independence.

-Now privately owned, this National Historic Landmark—midway between Myrtle Beach and Charleston in the heart of South Carolina’s Lowcountry—is open to the public for the 2023 season for tours and dining until Dec.
-13. We close for weddings and special events, so please be sure to check our calendar when booking for availability.
+Now privately owned, this National Historic Landmark—midway between Myrtle Beach and Charleston in the heart of South Carolina’s Lowcountry—reopens to the public for the 2024 season Tuesday, Jan.
+16 until mid-December.
+We close for weddings and special events, so please check our calendar when booking for availability.

 Photo by Alan Sherlock